Vanessa (1977 film): Production

 Director Hubert Frank was a last-minute replacement for the intended director, Siggi Götz.
 Frank shot the film from an incomplete screenplay, which he largely ignored in favor of improvising much of the movie.
 Producer Karl Spiehs discovered Olivia Gerlitzki, a medical assistant, and cast her in the lead role as Olivia Pascal.

 Reception

+Vanessa premiered on March 10, 1977.

+On Sneak Previews, Gene Siskel made Vanessa his pick for "Dog of the Week", remarking that "Vanessa is more of a travelogue than a sex show, and what sex there is is tentative, nervous, and unerotic."

 Reviewing the film at DVDTalk, Gerry Putzer described "Vanessa" as "[h]ardly a good movie," but "nevertheless watchable" as an artifact of 1970s cinematic erotica.
-The German film site Filmlexikon called "Vanessa" an "elaborately-arranged and photographed sex film, contentless and speculative."
+The German film site Filmlexikon called "Vanessa" an "elaborately arranged and photographed sex film, contentless and speculative."